Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries/Docs/ContentsLibraries.md

 ## Services

 - `IContentVersionNumberService`: Service for getting content version number based on how many different versions of it are in the document database.
 It has a method for getting the version number of the latest version (`GetLatestVersionNumberAsync`) and another one for a specific content version id (`GetCurrentVersionNumberAsync`).
+- `NoneShapeTableProvider`: A shape table provider that adds a "None" option to every field's display and editor.
+This renders an empty shape.

 ## Models